PadoreQ/WebhookManager/README.md

 # Removing

-Paste the webhook you want to delete
+Paste the webhook you want to remove

 Webhook will be removed